 The links below go directly to dedicated pages in these blogs and each page contains a botanical name, varieties grown, the preferred growing conditions, the herb's nutritional value, preparation of the soil, seedling and cutting propagation, planting out young plants, harvesting, and controlling pests and diseases.

 I grow flowering herbs because of their ability to attract beneficial insects to my garden.
 Bees are particularly important and many of the herbs I grow are excellent bee magnets.

-I need bees to pollinate my fruiting trees and vegetables, and when they areabsent fruit harvests are severely reduced or in some cases there is no harvest at all. (as I found to my cost when my apples failed to set fruit last year even though theyproduced loads of blossom).
+I need bees to pollinate my fruiting trees and vegetables, and when they areabsent fruit harvests are severely reduced or in some cases there is no harvest at all. (as I found to my cost when my apples failed to set fruit in 2016 even though theyproduced loads of blossom).

 Bees are not the only pollinators of course, and I try to grow a wide ranging variety of flowering plants to keep them all coming.

 Herbs and other flowering plants attract predatory insects and insect eating birds, who keep pests under control as well as help to pollinate flowering plants.